 The shrinks say, “If they take their daily medication, they’ll probably be no threat to others.”
 Sorry, Doc, ”if” and “probably” don’t cut it.
-These barely functional mental patients usually don’t take their meds on their own after they're released.
+Most barely functional mental patients usually don’t take their meds on their own after they're released.
 That’s very possibly a catastrophe for any innocent soul who happens to be nearby.
 How dare the officials gamble with public safety?
 It's far better to err on the side of caution and keep proven monsters locked up for life.
 Whatever happened to common sense?

 Past behavior (in the real world) is the best predictor of future behavior.
 Behaving properly in an institution is never predictive of future behavior in the real world – especially when it comes to a monster.
 But legislators, judges, shrinks, lawyers, and do-gooders once again unleash a de facto homicidal maniac on an unwilling group of guinea pigs: us.